mrhatch97/cpp_sgr/README.md

 ## Other Useful Information

+### Windows Support
+SGRs should work out of the box on Linux terminal emulators (e.g. Git Bash's MINGW terminal) on Windows.

+To get SGRs working with the Windows Command Processor (`cmd.exe`), a call to cpp_sgr::enable_vterm_processing is required before `cmd` will interpret SGRs as commands rather than as plaintext.

 ### Terminal Emulator Support
 Of the non-color SGRs, `bold`, `underline`, and `reverse` are the most widely supported by terminal emulators.
 YMMV when using other SGRs, as they may have